skriegman/evosoro/README.md

 The library was designed and developed by <a href="https://skriegman.github.io/" target="_blank">Sam Kriegman</a>, <a href="http://sssa.bioroboticsinstitute.it/user/1507" target="_blank">Francesco Corucci</a> and <a href="http://www.ncheney.com/" target="_blank">Nick Cheney</a> at the <a href="http://www.meclab.org" target="_blank">Morphology, Evolution & Cognition Laboratory</a>, <a href="http://www.uvm.edu/~cmplxsys/" target="_blank">Vermont Complex Systems Center</a>, University of Vermont (USA).

-Citing
+1. Citing
 ------

+A full list of papers which contributed to the development of this code base may be found in Section 6.
-If using this code for academic purposes please cite some of the following papers, selecting the most relevant publication to your purposes:
+If using this code for academic purposes please cite the following two papers and additionaly consider citing the most relevant publications from Section 6.

-Generic VoxCad/Voxelyze reference:

 Hiller, J., & Lipson, H. (2014).
 *Dynamic simulation of soft multimaterial 3d-printed objects.*
 Soft Robotics, 1(1), 88-101.

-Evolution of soft robots using generative encodings (CPPN):

 Cheney, N., MacCurdy, R., Clune, J., & Lipson, H. (2013).
 *Unshackling evolution: evolving soft robots with multiple materials and a powerful generative encoding.*
 In Proceedings of the 15th annual conference on Genetic and evolutionary computation (pp. 167-174).
 ACM.

-Evolution of growing soft robots:

-Corucci, F., Cheney, N., Lipson, H., Laschi, C., & Bongard, J. (2016).
-*Material properties affect evolution’s ability to exploit morphological computation in growing soft-bodied creatures.*
-In Proceedings of The Fifteenth International Conference on the Synthesis and Simulation of Living Systems, ALIFE XV (pp. 234-241).

-Evolution of swimming soft robots:

-Corucci, F., Cheney, N., Lipson, H., Laschi, C., & Bongard, J. (2016).
-*Evolving swimming soft-bodied creatures.*
-In Late Breaking Proceedings of The Fifteenth International Conference on the Synthesis and Simulation of Living Systems, ALIFE XV (p.
-6).

 <!--
 Dependencies